PostHog/posthog.com/contents/tutorials/bounce-rate.md

 ## Viewing bounce rate with Web analytics

-[Web analytics](/web-analytics) makes it easy to see the bounce rate for a given page on your website.
+PostHog's [web analytics](/web-analytics) makes it easy to see the bounce rate for a given page on your website.
 Navigate to your [web analytics dashboard](https://app.posthog.com/web), and you'll find the bounce rate listed alongside each page in the paths section.

 <ProductScreenshot
     imageLight="https://res.cloudinary.com/dmukukwp6/image/upload/web_analytics_paths_light_fb2b05a261.png"